Apartment Repair Request App

 Effective use of Tunneling to guide users through step-by-step tasks and designs encouraged by their behaviors

-I used the Ockham's Razor & Hick's Law to simplify items when user picks between equivalent items
+I used the Ockham's Razor to simplify items when user picks between equivalent items

 Make everything the user needs accessible, element hierarchy and follow design standards

-As a team of one, I avoided designing the experience in a vacuum by creating Guerrilla testing and soaking in constant feedback to remain in the empathy mindset so the UX is consistently moving forward.
+As a team of one, I avoided designing the experience in a vacuum by creating Guerrilla testing and soaking in constant feedback to remain in the empathy mindset so my UX Design process was consistently moving forward.

 I created a 'Post Mortem' retrospective session to review what went well and what areas of the project needed additional considerations for feature releases.
 This helped formulate next steps and understand key take aways.